Ingelger

 Later, in accordance with family tradition, his mother was made a relative of Hugh the Abbot, an influential counselor of both Louis II and Louis III of France, from whom he received preferment.
 By Louis II Ingelger was appointed viscount of Orléans, which city was under the rule of its bishops at the time.
 At Orléans Ingelger made a matrimonial alliance with one of the leading families of Neustria, the lords of Amboise.

 He married Adelais, whose maternal uncles were Adalard, Archbishop of Tours, and Raino, Bishop of Angers.
 Later Ingelger was appointed prefect (military commander) at Tours, then ruled by Adalard.

 At some point, Ingelger was appointed Count of Anjou, at a time when the county stretched only as far west as the river Mayenne.
 Later sources credit his appointment to his defense of the region from Vikings, but modern scholars have been more likely to see it as a result of his wife's influential relatives.

-Ingelger was buried in the Church of Saint-Martin at Châteauneuf-sur-Sarthe.
+Ingelger was buried in the Church of Saint-Martin at Châteauneuf, Allègre, France.
 He was succeeded by his son Fulk the Red.